mirego/ember-boilerplate/README.md

+# ⚠️ This project is deprecated and no longer maintained by Mirego.
+It’s only available as a read-only repository.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/11348/51911477-f2b17880-239f-11e9-89aa-8cf94e957155.png" width="600" />
   <p><br />This repository is the stable base upon which we build our Ember.js projects at Mirego.<br />We want to share it with the world so you can build awesome Ember.js applications too.</p>